davisp/jiffy/README.md

-Jiffy - JSON NIFs for Erlang
+Jiffy - JSON NIF for Erlang
 ============================

 Jiffy is a JSON NIF library that focuses on correctness over performance.
 It’s